tfpauly/privacy-proxy/draft-private-access-tokens.md

 NOT connect directly to the issuer to fetch any such keys.
 Instead, clients SHOULD use an anonymizing request proxy such as OHTTP {{OHTTP}}.

+# Privacy Considerations {#privacy-considerations}

+## Issuer and Mediator Ownership

+Issuers and Mediators should be run by mutually distinct organizaitons to limit information sharing.
+A single entity running an issuer and mediator for a single redemption can view the origins being accessed by a given client.
+Running the issuer and mediator in this 'single issuer/mediator' fashion reduces the privacy promises to those of Privacy Pass.
+This may be desirable for a redemption flow that is limited to specific issuers and mediators, but should be avoided where hiding origins from the mediator is desirable.

 # IANA Considerations {#iana}

 ## Authentication Scheme